 Gas Valve: The gas valves for the gas furnaces are a 100% shut-off type and will fail safe, if for some reason the gas is turned off.
-The valve is a "slow-open" for M1M and M1B models which means it opens to a low-fire position, and after a few seconds, "steps-open" to high-fire.
+The valve is a "slow-open" for MG1 models which means it opens to a low-fire position, and after a few seconds, "steps-open" to high-fire.

-Summer Cooling: The unit is equipped to use a 4-wire thermostat.
+Summer Cooling : The unit is equipped to use a 4-wire thermostat.
 When using a 5-wire thermostat, RC and RH should be jumped (see instructions included with thermostat).
+NOTE: The MG1 furnace requires a Y connection to the furnace.
+See Figure 31 (page 25).